NeillJohnston/web-server/docs/c_style.md

 // Taking a copy of the struct makes it clear that something more must be going on Void free_foo(Foo foo);
 ```

+## Programming Paradigm

+C is an imperative language - not an object-oriented language, don't force it to be.

+That means that `struct`s really are just structured data and have no notion of methods or private variables.
+Modules should define their data types and useful functions that modify those data/transform the data into other types/etc., but the module itself doesn't need to be the only way to interact with the data.